DanielSteele1/Orbit-Kanban-board-application/README.md

 ---
 ## 🛠 Planned Features

+- Search for boards by board name & filter boards by multiple means such as date created, alphabetically sorted etc.
+- Ability to export each a board's data, possibly via JSON.
+- One click copy feature on every task.

+---

+🛠 Completed Features
 - Add & delete multiple boards.
 - See all those boards in one central location, where you can customise it's title, description and give it a picture.
 - Add & Delete Columns and Tasks inside each board, in order to track daily goals or current tasks.